twillard40/airbyte/airbyte-integrations/connectors/source-recurly/README.md

-# Amazon Seller-Partner Source
+# Recurly Source

-This is the repository for the Amazon Seller-Partner source connector, written in Python.
+This is the repository for the Recurly source connector, written in Python.
-For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/amazon-seller-partner).
+For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/recurly).

 ## Local development